Detailed balance

-The principle of detailed balance can be used in kinetic systems which are decomposed into elementary processes (collisions, or steps, or elementary reactions).
+In thermodynamics, the principle of detailed balance says that every process of energy transfer in one direction must also allow energy transfer in the opposite direction, and in equilibrium, the flux in both directions must be equal.
+For example, the principle can be used in kinetic systems which are decomposed into elementary processes (collisions, or steps, or elementary reactions).
 It states that at equilibrium, each elementary process is in equilibrium with its reverse process.

 History

 The principle of detailed balance was explicitly introduced for collisions by Ludwig Boltzmann.
 In 1872, he proved his H-theorem using this principle.
 The arguments in favor of this property are founded upon microscopic reversibility.

 Five years before Boltzmann, James Clerk Maxwell used the principle of detailed balance for gas kinetics with the reference to the principle of sufficient reason.
 He compared the idea of detailed balance with other types of balancing (like cyclic balance) and found that "Now it is impossible to assign a reason" why detailed balance should be rejected (p.
 64).

 In 1901, Rudolf Wegscheider introduced the principle of detailed balance for chemical kinetics.
 In particular, he demonstrated that the irreversible cycles A1 -> A2 -> \cdots -> A_\mathit{n} -> A1 are impossible and found explicitly the relations between kinetic constants that follow from the principle of detailed balance.
 In 1931, Lars Onsager used these relations in his works, for which he was awarded the 1968 Nobel Prize in Chemistry.

 The principle of detailed balance has been used in Markov chain Monte Carlo methods since their invention in 1953.
 In particular, in the Metropolis–Hastings algorithm and in its important particular case, Gibbs sampling, it is used as a simple and reliable condition to provide the desirable equilibrium state.

 Now, the principle of detailed balance is a standard part of the university courses in statistical mechanics, physical chemistry, chemical and physical kinetics.